Types of Committees

 The Library of Parliament provides research staff to all committees on request.
 The researchers provide briefing material and other background information to committee members and draft the Committee’s reports.

-On occasion, committees may engage outside consultants on contract to assist them in a study requiring a particular expertise.
+On occasion, committees may hire outside consultants on contract to assist them in a study requiring a particular expertise.

 Standing committee budgets are drawn up on a project-by-project basis.
-Each budget must be adopted by the committee and then submitted to the Liaison Committee for approval.
+Each budget must be adopted by the committee, and each budget over $40,000 must be submitted to the Liaison Committee for approval.

-Committee members are convened, that is, called together for the purpose of meeting, by the Chair, acting either on a decision made by the committee or on his or her own authority.
+Committee members are convened by the Chair, acting either on a decision made by the committee or on his or her own authority.
 In order to exercise the powers granted to it by the House, a committee is required by the Standing Orders to have a quorum at its meetings.

-The minutes of each meeting are taken by the clerk of the committee and record the deliberations and decisions of the committee in a manner similar to the Journals of the House.
+The minutes of each meeting, taken by the clerk of the committee, record the deliberations and decisions of the committee, presented in a manner similar to that in the Journals of the House.
 The minutes may also contain the text of rulings given by the Chair with respect to the procedural acceptability of motions proposed during the meeting.

-The Evidence is the record of what was said at a committee meeting in a manner similar to the Debates of the House.
+The Evidence is the record of what was said at a committee meeting, presented in a manner similar to that in the Debates of the House.
 It records not only the remarks made by members of the committee but also what was said by witnesses.

 Committee meetings are open to the public unless the committee decides to meet in camera, which usually means that only committee members and necessary staff may attend.

-The audio stream of public meetings is webcast on the parliamentary Web site.
-In addition, some meetings are televised on the Cable Public Affairs Channel (CPAC), in which case the video stream of the proceedings is also webcast ( ParlVu).
+The audio stream of public meetings is webcast on the parliamentary website.
+In addition, some meetings are televised on the Cable Public Affairs Channel (CPAC), in which case the video stream of the proceedings is also webcast on ParlVu.

 Committees devote considerable effort to gathering the views of those knowledgeable about or directly affected by the issue before them.
 Depending on the subject, they may consult a relatively small group of technical experts or the Canadian public at large.

-Information and comment are generally gathered in two ways: by the direct testimony of witnesses and by the submission of written briefs.
+Information and commentary are generally gathered in two ways: by the direct testimony of witnesses and by the submission of written briefs.

 The power to send for persons and papers, which is accorded to committees by the House, includes not only the power to invite the appearance of witnesses and the filing of briefs, but also to order, by summons, that individuals appear or that certain documents be filed with the committee.